eliphatfs/vscode-mir/README.md

 ```sh
 gcc -g -Og mir.c ./dap/cJSON.c -o mir-intp-dap.exe -DMIR_DAP -DMIR_DIRECT_DISPATCH -I. -Lpthread
 ```
 then paste the `mir-intp-dap.exe` into `bin` folder of the plugin directory (if the folder does not exist just create a new one).
+(For windows you have to use MinGW or cygwin.
+If you don't have one then I suggest installing Strawberry Perl which includes a stable and minimal MinGW distribution.)

 Example video:
 <img src="https://user-images.githubusercontent.com/23738781/136159110-7684463b-2d22-4b13-925b-4dbbd225e427.gif" width="60%" />